-(B) The date of arrival and departure of the vessel.
+(b) The date of arrival and departure of the vessel.

-(C) The name, registry and legal owner of each marine tank vessel participating in the loading event.
+(c) The name, registry and legal owner of each marine tank vessel participating in the loading event.

-(D) The type and amount of fuel product loaded into the marine tank vessel.
+(d) The type and amount of liquid product loaded into the marine tank vessel.